softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 Patterns should be valid in Python - raw Python Strings are not supported at this time.

 No extra lines or whitespace in input files, please.
+No dulplicate patterns, please.

 The following inputs files are available in the `inputs` folder: